- News & events

 Course planning is completed in cooperation with your supervisor and committee.

 For course planning assistance and advising throughout your degree, we encourage you to meet with Robyn Bailey, FHS Manager, Graduate Programs.
-At least two semesters prior to your planned thesis proposal defence, you should book an appointment with Kellie to ensure that you are on track for completion.
+At least two semesters prior to your planned thesis proposal defence, you should book an appointment with her to ensure that you are on track for completion.

 Refer to the course timetable for detailed information on course time and location.
 To help in planning your courses over the next two years, FHS has released future course offerings.
 The schedules are subject to change.